RaphaelEjike/Tackling_Phishing_Threats/README.md

 ### Application Whitelisting
 Application whitelisting is a security approach that allows only pre-approved applications to run on a system.
 This prevents unauthorized applications, including those delivered via phishing attachments, from executing.
 ### How to Implement Application Whitelisting
-1. Identify Trusted Applications: Create a list of applications that are necessary and trusted for your organization.
-2. Configure Whitelisting Policies: Use security tools to enforce these policies, ensuring only approved applications can run.
+i) Identify Trusted Applications: Create a list of applications that are necessary and trusted for your organization. ii) Configure Whitelisting Policies: Use security tools to enforce these policies, ensuring only approved applications can run.
 ### Example Configuration for Windows Defender Application Control (WDAC)
 Here’s an example PowerShell script to configure application whitelisting using Windows Defender Application Control: